 The Queensland Indigenous Land and Sea Ranger Program is a proven success story, delivering environmental, social and economic benefits for outback Queensland.
 Growing this program is a key way the Queensland Government can support a living Outback.

-Our Living Outback support growing Indigenous Ranger jobs through the Country Needs People campaign, which is an alliance of more than 30 Aboriginal and Torres Strait Islander organisations and the Pew Charitable Trusts.
+Our Living Outback supports growing Indigenous Ranger jobs through Country Needs People - an Australian non-profit working with over 40 Aboriginal and Torres Strait Islander organisations to grow and secure Indigenous land and sea management with support from the Pew Charitable Trusts and many thousands of Queenslanders.